“Hope is like peace. It is not a gift from God. It is a gift only we can give one another.”

 “I wanted to help out because when I needed help, no one was around to assist.”

 It was only after becoming a volunteer in the area of human trafficking that Sophie started coming to terms with her own dark experiences.
 In this space she found the support structure that was lacking after her ordeal; people with whom she could process and discuss her experiences and with whom she could open up in whatever way she chose.
 Sophie was finally able, more than a decade later, to identify each of the crimes committed against her – human trafficking, child exploitation and abuse.
 Her reflexive desire to help others, it would seem, helped to solidify her own survival.

 As a survivor today, Sophie is fervent and resolute in her efforts to combat human trafficking and child sexual exploitation.
 She works closely with victims in unpacking their multilayered issues and assisting the transition from victim to survivor.
-In her view, a common theme (in the African context which she operates) that prevents victims from speaking out, which she believes is a significant part of the healing process, is stigma and shame.
-“Victims don’t want the experience to be what defines them for the rest of their lives”, she says.
+In her view, a common theme that prevents victims from speaking out is stigma and shame, which she also believes is an important part of the healing process.
 But speaking out, she iterates, is necessary for taking back the power.